TransgenderQueen/Final-Major-Project/Development commentary/Development Commentary.md

 ### Testing

 This was my favorite part of making my game.
 I always enjoy seeing people try out my game.
-For three of the tests I sat in the rooom with them as they tested what I had.
+For three of the tests I sat in the room with them as they tested what I had.
 This was during spint weeks 5-6

 - Each of the testers instantly began to ask me what to do as soon as they loaded into the game.
 I told them to read the text.
 - They all began by instantly testing the weapons, using the attacks and abilities.
-First peice of feedback was that the weapon animations were fun.
+First piece of feedback was that the weapon animations were fun.
 - The next peice of information they all had for me was that they all enjoyed the goofieness of the enemies sliding across the floor.
 Though one mentioned that it was annoying they didnt have walking animations.

+- The last piece of positive feedback they all had for me was the fact that the crouching I implimented into the game was fun.

+<iframe src="https://blueprintue.com/render/w7j0g03h/" width="8100" height="600" scrolling="no" allowfullscreen></iframe>

+(Figure 1 - Shows a blueprint allowing the player to imitate crouching by simply just squishing their hight by 50%, allowing for a very funny image.
+This was greatly received as something silly and endearing by players.)

 ### Later testing

 <br>

 ![alt text](https://raw.githubusercontent.com/TransgenderQueen/Final-Major-Project/refs/heads/main/Development%20commentary/Testing%20Image%201-1.png)

 <br>

 ### Technical Difficulties